 What kinds of work will I be able to do?

 Completing this degree program can help you meet the academic licensure requirements for educational administration in many states, including South Carolina.
 The current curriculum meets national accreditation standards (and South Carolina program standards) for the certification of school leaders.
-After you graduate, a wide range of professional positions become available to you, such as school principal, assistant principal and instructional supervisor.
+After you graduate, a wide range of professional positions become available to you, such as school principal, assistant principal, instructional supervisor, and other teacher leadership positions.